 county District Sub-District Place PRO Piece number LDS film Surrey Farnham Farnham Dockenfield (HAM) RG12-570 6095680

 To add even more confusion, the county in brackets turns out not to be the historic county at all but the administrative county.
-In 1891 the parish of Todmorden and Walsden lay in the historic county of Lancashire but in the registration county of West Riding of Yorkshire and in the administrative county of West Riding of Yorkshire.
+In 1891 the parish of Todmorden and Walsden lay in the historic county of Lancaster but in the registration county of West Riding of Yorkshire and in the administrative county of West Riding.
 A search on this place returns "West Riding, Yorks" as the "county".
 It gives no further county information after the place name since the administrative county was also W R Yorks.
-Hence, from the database one cannot glean that this parish is part of the historic county of Lancashire.
+Hence, from the database one cannot glean that this parish is part of the historic county of Lancaster.

 Finally, for places within the London registration county the database returns the phrase "Greater London" as the "county".